gcowen/fundusimageclassification/README.md

-# Prediction of different eye diseases based on fundus photography via deep transfer learning --Rrepository
+# Prediction of different eye diseases based on fundus photography via deep transfer learning
-This repository contains the code and data of the paper for research.
+This repository contains the code and data used in the paper.
 ## Project Summary
-Prediction of different eye diseases is a multi-class problem.
-The data form is the image of the retinal fundus.
-With transfer learning on a proper deep convolution network, we can predict from the small data set.
-This project is implemented by python on tensorflow framework.Check the paper for more details.
-This approach generates certainly satisfactory results, we present all the results, code, and reproduction guidance together here.
+We propose to utilize a lightweight deep learning architecture called MobileNetV2 and transfer learning to distinguish four common eye diseases including Glaucoma, Maculopathy, Pathological Myopia, and Retinitis Pigmentosa from normal controls using a small training data.
+The inputs to the algorithm are fundus images.
+This project was implemented using the tensorflow framework.
+We include code and data here for each reproduction of the results in the paper.

 ## Main methods
 Freeze the convolution layers and train on the fundus image data set.